Mamaw’s house, Mom’s house, or my house…Biscuits and Gravy are always a favorite meal!

 Tools You’ll Need

-How to Make This Recipe
+How to Make Homemade Biscuits and Gravy

-- Next, make the biscuits.
+- Next, make the buttermilk biscuits.
 Grate frozen butter into flour in medium bowl.
 Freeze 10 minutes.
 Make a well in the center of mixture, add buttermilk and stir 15 times.
 The dough will be slightly loose.
 If it seems too dry, add 2-4 tablespoons buttermilk (see tips and substitutions note).

 - Turn the dough onto a lightly floured surface and press the loose pieces of the dough together into a ball.